 To track or download the progress of a specific workflow

 - Open Relay.
-From the All Workflows page, to the right of the workflow you want, click Tracking.
-The Workflow Tracking page displays.
+From the Workflows page, to the right of the workflow you want, click Tracking.

-- Select to highlight the row of the workflow you want, and to the right of the Status column click View Activity.
+- Hover on the row of the workflow you want, and to the right of the Status column click View Activity.
 The Activity Report window opens.